ibm-cloud-docs/FileStorage/best-practices.md

   years: 2022, 2024
 lastupdated: "2023-12-18"

-keywords: File Storage, use of a File Storage volume, NFS
+keywords: File Storage for Classic, use of a File Storage volume, NFS

 subcollection: FileStorage